spdskatr/doingmybest/content/posts/first-crossword.md

 {{< figure src="/posts/first-crossword/crabs.webp" caption="You can probably guess why I had to modify it." >}}

+## Two songs I like with no further context

+[frad - first date](https://www.youtube.com/watch?v=AVK0BIVqLLc): This one's helped me through many bad nights.
+It's a very chill song...

+[Snail's House - Grape Soda](https://www.youtube.com/watch?v=ks2hGA1yV3Q): This one's got the iconic Snail's House funkiness and is also one of my old favourites.

 # Conclusion

-Making the crossword was a fun process!
+Making the crossword was fun!
 I feel sort of bad for the unused words in my word bank, so here's a clue I left out:

 > deliver from port the entitlements to the shark-lovers' slogan (5,6)